Menu

 Overview

-Institutions issue a digital student ID credential to every enrolled student, stored securely in their wallet and usable across campus services and partner ecosystems.
+Institutions issue a digital student ID credential to enrolled students, stored securely in a wallet and usable across campus services and partner ecosystems.

 Why it matters

-Student identity is used across many interactions: portal access, facility entry, exam attendance, and partner discounts.
-A verifiable student ID reduces friction while keeping verification consistent and privacy‑preserving.
+Student identity is used across many interactions: portal access, facility entry, exam attendance, library services, student concessions, and partner discounts.
+A verifiable student ID reduces friction while keeping verification consistent and privacy-preserving.

 Ecosystem roles